dustinpfister/blog_posts/_posts/threejs-plane.md

 layout: post
 categories: three.js
 id: 473
-updated: 2019-12-24 08:39:51
+updated: 2019-12-24 09:24:02
-version: 1.8
+version: 1.9
 ---

 In [three js](https://threejs.org/) there are a lot of built in constructors for making quick geometries that can be used with a material to create a mesh than can the be placed in a scene.
 One of these is for plane geometry that is just flat simple 2d plane, which is a desired geometry for most simple projects.
 So it is nice to have a convenience method in the framework that can be used to quickly create such a geometry.

 The [three plane](https://threejs.org/docs/#api/en/geometries/PlaneGeometry) constructor allows for setting the width and height, but also a count for section width, and section height as well when creating a plane geometry.
-There is then the question of how to go about styling a checkered plane in threejs, as well as some other reated toics when it comes to working with planes in threejs.
+There is then the question of how to go about styling a checkered plane in threejs, as well as some other related topics when it comes to working with planes in threejs.
 So lets take a look at some plane geometry examples in three js to get a better grasp on how to get up and running with plain geometry in threejs.

 <!-- more -->